srubinacci/imputation-ukb-ref-panel/low-coverage-pipeline/tools/glimpse2_phase/Readme.md

 <!-- dx-header -->
-# GLIMPSE2 (DNAnexus Platform App)
+# GLIMPSE2_phase (DNAnexus Platform App)

-Efficient low-coverage WGS imputation using GLIMPSE2
+Low-coverage WGS imputation tool

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see